-Voluntary, confidential crime reporting can be made to the Vice President of Academic and Student Affairs or to the Director of Human Resources and Compliance/Title IX Coordinator either in person or via email or phone.
+Voluntary, confidential crime reporting can be made to the Director of Human Resources and Compliance/Title IX Coordinator or Dean of Student Success in person or via email or phone.

 Importance of Reporting Criminal Activity:

 Dawson Community College does not have its own campus security officers.
 Therefore students, faculty, staff, and guests are strongly encouraged to report all criminal and suspicious activity to either the County or City Police Department and College officials in a timely manner.

 Prompt reporting of criminal activity enables College officials and local law enforcement officials to more effectively protect the safety of the entire community.
 Reporting criminal activity also ensures inclusion in the annual crime statistics and aids in providing timely warning notices to campus.
 All reports of criminal activity will be investigated.
 No matter how insignificant the incident may seem, the information students, faculty, staff, and guests provide can be helpful in an investigation.
 Voluntary, confidential crime reporting can be made to the Director of Human Resources and/or Compliance/Title IX Coordinator or Dean of Student Success.
 The confidential report is to comply with a student’s wish to keep the matter confidential while still taking the steps to ensure the safety of the student and others.
 When a potentially dangerous threat to the College community arises, timely reports or warnings will be issued through e-mail.